particle-iot/docs/src/content/tutorials/device-os/cloud-communication.md

 ## Function

 - Functions allow the cloud to call one device to perform a task with optional data
-- Function data is limited to 622 bytes of UTF-8 characters
+- Function data is limited to 622 to 1024 bytes of UTF-8 characters; see [API Field Limits](/reference/device-os/firmware/#overview-of-api-field-limits)
 - You can have up to 20 functions per device, but you can also use the data parameter to handle many more variations
 - Functions can only return a 32-bit integer value.
 They cannot return strings, double width floating point, etc.
 - Functions only work when the device is online and breathing cyan